 Bachelor of Music Education at Ohio State

 The study of music education provides the training and tools to teach music in public and private schools.
 Ohio State music education students select one or more teaching specializations from among the following: choral, general, instrumental (band, orchestra).
 Ohio State's particular strength is the thorough preparation of practitioners, and intensive course offerings in music education methods and techniques help to ensure competence and confidence at the start of the student-teaching semester.
-Students who complete degree requirements successfully receive a provisional teaching license (pre-K–12 Music) from the State of Ohio; the Ohio license has reciprocity with those of most other states in the union (see Ohio Teaching Licensure Reciprocity).
+Students who complete degree requirements and pass all required State teaching licensure examinations receive a provisional teaching license (Multiage PK–12 Music) from the State of Ohio.

 Pursuing Music Education at Ohio State